 In light of Dobbs v.
 Jackson Women’s Health Organization, the Church has reaffirmed its pro-choice position and commitment to continue to advocate at the federal level to protect reproductive rights.

 Of course, the membership of the Episcopal Church is not monolithic on whether abortion should be legal.
 There are those in our congregation on both sides of the issue.
 As we digest the recent news from the Supreme Court, please pray.
 Pray for those who are pro-choice and those who are pro-life.
-Pray for the woman who now has to worry if and where she can exercise her right to choose and whether she will be criminalized for it.
 Pray for those who advocate gun control and for those who do not.
 Pray for shooting victims and for shooters.
 Pray for the people of Ukraine and pray for the Russians.

 Then work where you can, in whatever way God calls you, for what you believe is right and just, noble and true.
 But keep praying for the people who oppose you.
 It is the only way we’ll arrive at God’s new creation together.